Now that Autumn has arrived, it's time to think about how you are going to maintain your pond.

 Equipment: Cleaning and Maintenance

-As we have discussed previously, during this period the activity of plants and fish slows down.
-This means that the pumps and filters used throughout the summer can also be taken off line.
-Once the water temperature reaches around 8-10 degrees the filters and UV units can be switched off completely, removed, cleaned and stored for use next season.
-As well as being a perfect opportunity to give all the equipment an annual deep clean and service, by removing them from the system, drying them and storing indoors you also prevent any frost or freeze damage to the equipment.
+As above, the activity of plants and fish slows down as temperatures decrease.
+Once the water temperature reaches around 8-10 degrees C the filters and UV units can be switched off completely, removed, cleaned and stored for use next season.
+As well as being a perfect opportunity to give all the equipment an annual deep clean and service, you also prevent any frost or freeze damage to the equipment.
 Please see more information on filter maintenance here.

-With regards to pumps, it is common practice to raise the level of the pump within the pond so as to avoid mixing the warm pocket of water at the bottom of the pond that the fish hibernate in with the cold water at the top of the pond.
-When this is done it is also a great time to do the general maintenance to the pumps as per the specific manufacturer's instructions.
+It is common practice to raise the pump within the pond to avoid mixing the warm water at the bottom of the pond with the cold water at the top of the pond.
+This is a great time to do the general maintenance to the pumps as per the specific manufacturer's instructions.
 If you have fish, the pump can then be placed back into the pond to prevent the water from freezing over.
 If you do not have fish and the temperature of the pond is between 8-10 degree C, it is a good idea to completely remove the pump, to clean, dry and store like the filter and UV units.

 The final pre-winter check to do is the water quality.
 You can get an all in one water test kit from most aquatic shops and it only takes a few minutes.
 We sell both the Tetra Pond Test 6-in-1 and the Blagdon Pond Health Test Kit.
 A few minutes now will potentially save you a lot of time come the spring.
 An imbalance in either the nitrate, nitrite, or ammonia levels can cause a massive algae bloom in the spring when the water temperatures start to rise.
 There are plenty of affordable treatments for ponds which will address all of these issues.